pagonzales/AdventureWorks_Sales_Analysis_TimeSeries_Dashboard/README.md

     - For Germany, we have Dec, Oct, and Jul as the top 3 months that collectively accounted for 39.6% of total profit with 47.2% of total profit came from Wed, Thu, and Sun sales.
 Also, weekday makes up 72.0% of the total profit.
     - For United Kingdom, we have Dec, Oct, and Nov as the top 3 months that collectively accounted for 42.3% of total profit with 46.9% of total profit came from Mon, Thu, and Sat sales.
 Also, weekday makes up 71.0% of the total profit.
     - For United States, we have Dec, Nov, and Oct as the top 3 months that collectively accounted for 47.8% of total profit with 44.7% of total profit came from Tue, Wed, and Sat sales.
 Also, weekday makes up 72.1% of the total profit.

+  - In 2008, Jun, May, and Apr as the top 3 months that collectively accounted for 55.6% of the total profit with 44.6% of profit came from Wednesday, Thursday, and Saturday sales.
+  - In specific countries, we have:
+    - For Australia, we have Jun, May, and Apr as the top 3 months that collectively accounted for 54.4% of total profit with 46.5% of total profit came from Wed, Thu, and Fri sales.
+Also, weekday makes up 71.9% of the total profit.
+    - For Canada, we have May, Jun, and Apr as the top 3 months that collectively accounted for 56.5% of total profit with 49.2% of total profit came from Mon, Fri, and Sun sales.
+Also, weekday makes up 69.5% of the total profit.
+    - For France, we have Jun, May, and Apr as the top 3 months that collectively accounted for 57.1% of total profit with 48.0% of total profit came from Tue, Wed, and Thu sales.
+Also, weekday makes up 73.8% of the total profit.
+    - For Germany, we have Jun, May, and Mar as the top 3 months that collectively accounted for 55.8% of total profit with 52.0% of total profit came from Wed, Thu, and Sat sales.
+Also, weekday makes up 71.3% of the total profit.
+    - For United Kingdom, we have Jun, Feb, and May as the top 3 months that collectively accounted for 56.0% of total profit with 47.8% of total profit came from Mon, Sat, and Sun sales.
+Also, weekday makes up 66.2% of the total profit.
+    - For United States, we have May, Jun, and Apr as the top 3 months that collectively accounted for 56.6% of total profit with 45.0% of total profit came from Mon, Wed, and Thu sales.
+Also, weekday makes up 73.1% of the total profit.
 ## Final Conclusion